QuantumBFS/FLOYao.jl/README.md

-    MajoranaReg{Float64}(4, 0) => [0.0, -0.3535533905932738, -0.3535533905932738, 0.0]
+    MajoranaReg{Float64}(4) => [0.0, -0.3535533905932738, -0.3535533905932738, 0.0]

-and just to check that this is all consistent with running a full wavefunction simulation, can apply the same circuit on an `ArrayReg` and compare the expectation values and gradients
+Just to check that this is all consistent with running a full wavefunction simulation, we can apply the same circuit on an `ArrayReg` and compare the expectation values and gradients

 ```julia